digiteqautomotive/FG4/README.md

 by standard H264/MPEG video files.

-Additionaly two simple examples how to use the FG4 cards from Python using OpenCV are provided here.
-The first (`cam.py`) is a very basic media player.
-The second one (`io.py`) is a more advanced example of streaming a video stream grabbed on input to an output while drawing a text overlay over it.
+Additionaly two simple examples how to use the FG4 cards from Python using OpenCV are provided here. [cam.py](examples/v4l2/OpenCV/camera/cam.py) is a very basic media player. [io.py](examples/v4l2/OpenCV/output/io.py) is a more advanced example of streaming a video stream grabbed on input to an output while drawing a text overlay over it.

 ## Windows